Hospital Workers And Nursing Home Workers

-- Slip & Fall / Trip & Fall Accidents: Slip and fall, often referred to as trip and fall, accidents can occur almost anyplace for different reasons but they are especially common in hospitals and nursing homes where the floors need to be cleaned up frequently during regular business hours while employees are rushing about, as well as for reasons such as carpets not being properly laid out, things being left on the floor that should not be, and poorly lit walkways, etc.
+- Slip-and-fall /trip-and-fall accidents: Slip-and-fall, often referred to as trip-and-fall, accidents can occur almost anyplace for different reasons but they are especially common in hospitals and nursing homes where the floors need to be cleaned up frequently during regular business hours while employees are rushing about, as well as for reasons such as carpets not being properly laid out, things being left on the floor that should not be, and poorly lit walkways, etc.

-If you are a hospital or nursing home worker whose job it is to care for and ensure the safety of patients and visitors to the hospital, your own health and well-being should not be compromised for any reason, including ones not mentioned here.
-If you have been injured while on the job in a hospital, nursing home or another similar facility such as a rehabilitation center, contact Tillman & Associates, Attorneys At Law to find out how we can help you and start protecting your rights.
+If you are a hospital or nursing home worker whose job is to care for and ensure the safety of patients and visitors to the hospital, your own health and well-being should not be compromised for any reason, including ones not mentioned here.
+If you have been injured while on the job in a hospital, nursing home or another similar facility such as a rehabilitation center, contact Tillman & Associates to find out how we can help you and start protecting your rights.

 “The attorneys at Tillman & Associates are absolutely amazing!
 They’ve helped me navigate through my Workman’s Comp nightmare.
 Still not finished with the process, but couldn’t imagine having anyone else on my side!
 Seriously, if you have a personal injury, look no further, they’re amazing!”
 Josh S.